Analytical psychology: Scientific heritage

 As a trained psychiatrist, Jung had a grounding in the state of science in his day.
 He regularly refers to the experimental psychology of Wilhelm Wundt.
 His Word Association Test designed with Franz Riklin is actually the direct application of Wundt's theory.
 Notwithstanding the great debt of analytical psychology to Sigmund Freud, Jung borrowed concepts from other theories of his time.
-For instance, the expression "abaissement du niveau mental" comes directly from the French psychologist Pierre Janet whose courses Jung attended during his studies in France, during 1901.
+For instance, the expression "abaissement du niveau mental" ("lowering of the mental level") comes directly from the French psychologist Pierre Janet whose courses Jung attended during his studies in France in 1901.
 Jung had always acknowledged how much Janet had influenced his career.